-You may have already met Edgardo Rosado, Engagement Coordinator at Science for the Church.
-If not, I’d like to introduce the newest member of our team.
+You may have already met new team member Edgardo Rosado, Engagement Coordinator at Science for the Church.
+If not, I’d like to introduce him to you.
 You’ll quickly see that he brings unique gifts to Science for the Church.

 Let’s start with the fun stuff.